rai-project/tensorflow/README.md

 ### The CUDA Library

 Please refer to Nvidia CUDA library installation on this.
-Find the localation of your local CUDA installation, which is typically at `/usr/local/cuda/`, and setup the path to the `libcublas.so` library.
+Find the location of your local CUDA installation, which is typically at `/usr/local/cuda/`, and setup the path to the `libcublas.so` library.
 Place the following in either your `~/.bashrc` or `~/.zshrc` file:

 ```
 export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/cuda/lib64